jmahler/CSCI-21-Programs-Algorithms-2/README.md

 The config program reads a file containing items of 'key:val' on each line and displays the results.
-It expects its input to come from standard in.
+It expects its input to come from standard in as shown below.

 	shell$ cat config-input.txt | ./config